SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "I want to come over every week and we can write down a realistic expectations table for what you are doing that week.
 We can make sure nothing crazy keeps you from doing your best, for everypony, but especially for you."

-Pinkie'e eyes are full of tears again.
-"Thank you Twilight."
+Pinkie's eyes are full of tears again.
+"Thank you, Twilight."

 Twilight hugs Pinkie.
 "You're welcome."

 Fluttershy steps forward after the hug is over.
 "I hear you're having trouble with anxiety…"

 Pinkie nods again.
-"I almost broke down and told you the other day, but I couldn't bring myself to get it out.
+"I tried to tell you the other day, but I couldn't bring myself to get it out.
 I'm sorry."

 Fluttershy smiles.
 "It's okay.
 I'm just glad we can help you now."